You have certain responsibilities as a ‘producer’ if you sell electrical and electronic equipment (EEE).

 You must provide free written information to your customers on:

-- which take back service you provide
+- which take back service you provide, including collect on delivery

 - how they can reuse and recycle electrical and electronic equipment